multiversx/mx-sdk-nestjs/README.md

 It relies on the following peer dependencies which must be installed in the parent package:

 - @multiversx/sdk-core
-- @nestjs/common v9
+- @nestjs/common v11
-- @nestjs/swagger v9
+- @nestjs/swagger v11

+This release line targets Node 24 and NestJS 11.

+`ContractLoader` was removed in v7; load contracts in your application code and pass them to the query and transaction helpers directly.

 ## Documentation